Make Your Plan to Vote

 Find Where to Vote

-During early voting (Feb 17–27) and on Election Day (March 3), you can vote at any Collin County Vote Center.
+During early voting (May 18–22) and on Election Day (May 26), you can vote at any of 38 Collin County Vote Centers.
 See the Election Day section below for details.

 Early voting hours: